Meditation Made Easy: 3 Powerful and Uncomplicated Meditations to Increase Your State of Mindfulness

 Preparation: Close your eyes, or keep them open with a soft gaze.
 Take a moment to reflect on something you would like to accept or let go of or an area of your life that can benefit from receiving compassion.
 Focus on an image, color, or feeling that represents compassion and acceptance.

-Instructions: Slowly breathe in the idea, image, or energy of compassion.
-Imagine that compassion is filling your entire body and mind.
+Instructions: Slowly breathe as you contemplate the idea, image, or energy of compassion.
+Imagine that compassion is filling your entire body and mind with each breath.
 Exhale the energy of acceptance.
 Focus on an image or sensation of letting go when you exhale.
 Once you complete the exhale, return to compassion and breathe in.
 Imagine you are extending compassion to yourself, your feelings, the situation you are in, and other people who may be involved.
 Breathe out acceptance, and let it all go.